Danielle Lewis and CEO and Co-founder of Scrunch.

 Simon Dell: And most people, you can normally see the path looking backwards, how they got to where they got to.
 But you’ve did quite a lot of time with Telstra, didn’t you?

 Danielle Lewis: Yeah.
 I actually ended up doing about 10 years in Telstra.
-So, the whole [INAUDIBLE] I think I had about four or five different roles through my time there, always very heavily focused around sales and technology.
+So, the whole time I think I had about four or five different roles through my time there, always very heavily focused around sales and technology.

 Simon Dell: Was it just like a Saturday job that you ended up expanding into more?